csc-training/csc-env-eff/part-2/installing/r.md

 .libPaths(c("/projappl/<project>/project_rpackages_<rversion>", .libPaths()))
 ```

-💡 Instead of installing a missing package for your own project, you can ask for a module-wide installation for all users by contacting [servicedesk\@csc.fi](servicedesk@csc.fi)
+💡 Instead of installing a missing package for your own project, you can ask for a module-wide installation for all users by contacting [CSC Service Desk](mailto:servicedesk@csc.fi)

 #### More information